FREQUENTY ASKED QUESTIONS

 iCompute teaches children how computers and computer systems work, offering broad and balanced coverage of these strands.
 It exposes children to a wide range and rich variety of digital technologies and tools.
 It teaches children how to use those tools and technologies (IT); how to communicate, collaborate, stay safe and express themselves (Digital Literacy) and, importantly, how to become digital creators themselves (Computer Science).

-ii) iCompute - the Whole School Pack - offers full National Curriculum Coverage for Computing at Key Stage 1 and Key Stage 2 and none of the lessons within it require the use of mobile devices.
+ii) iCompute - the Whole School Pack - offers full National Curriculum Coverage for Computing at Key Stage 1 and Key Stage 2 and can be taught using any device

 iv) iCompute Across the Curriculum is designed to complement our whole-school scheme by providing opportunities to practise, consolidate and develop skills learnt in Computing throughout the primary curriculum.
 It sets computing in meaningful contexts and enhances and enriches other subjects.

-v) iCompute's Computational Thinking Puzzle workbooks are full-colour, printed, workbooks designed for pupils to engage with independently to practise and develop computational thinking skills, including thinking logically, using abstraction, generalisation, decomposition and analytical problem solving
+vi) iCompute's Computational Thinking Puzzle workbooks are printed, workbooks designed for pupils to engage with independently to practice and develop computational thinking skills, including thinking logically, using abstraction, generalisation, decomposition and analytical problem solving

 iCompute has been specifically designed to use free software and tools in order to minimise costs to schools.
-Purchase of the schemes involves a one-off payment with no additional costs incurred.
+All bundles are for annual subscriptions, paid in advance, with free additions and updates throughout the licence period.

 Some of the apps used in our iPad packs are paid-for apps but we have tried to keep these at a minimum.
 Further details are available in our iPad Pack Overview